Digital Nomad Life in Scotland

 When we asked expats and global nomads about the quality of medical care in Scotland, they replied:

 "Healthcare services in Scotland are provided by the National Health Service (NHS) Scotland, a publicly funded healthcare system.
 The NHS Scotland provides a wide range of services, including general practice, hospital care, mental health services, and community health services.
 The quality of public healthcare in Scotland is generally considered to be good, with a range of services available to meet the needs of the population.
 Foreign residents in Scotland are eligible to use the NHS Scotland, provided they are legally resident in the country.
-Expats in Scotland can use the public healthcare system by registering with a local GP and paying the relevant fees," remarked one member in Scotland.
+Expats in Scotland can use the public healthcare system by registering with a local GP and paying the relevant fees," said one foreigner in Scotland.

 What are the pros and cons of living in Scotland?

 "Some of our fondest memories are from the time we lived in Glasgow.
 Flights from the east coast of the States are plentiful with nonstop more expensive but cheaper flights to Edinburgh(then a 45 min train) or to Manchester or Liverpool with a short in-country flight to Glasgow.
 It was easy to travel to mainland Europe with two Glasgow airports.
 The city is grittier than Edinburgh but also more interesting in my opinion.
 The Kelvingrove Museum is a mash up of natural history and art and outdoor sculpture.
 The nearby park has trails that will lead you up for a wonderful view of the city, through to the University of Glasgow campus, or the Great Western Rd with shops, restaurants and the Botanical Gardens.
 I love the park near the River Clyde with the People's Palace and Winter Gardens.The enormous greenhouse-like Winter Gardens are a great place to spend time with a book and tea in the colder months.
 Americans will feel at ease in Glasgow with familiar shops like Gap, Urban Outfitters, and of course, Starbucks.
 And, find a tea room for breakfast lunch, or snack and get scones with clotted cream and jam.
 Please.
 The ones in Glasgow are casual and welcoming, not the least bit pretentious.
 A 25-minute drive north of the city and you are at Loch Lomond.
 From there the country stretches out with immense mystic beauty and history.
 Please rent a car once a month and drive to a different small town or island.
 Just driving past crumbling castles and fields of the greenest green, there is so much to experience.
-And you must get a photo of a highland cow aka "Heeland Coo"," explained one person living in Glasgow, Scotland.
+And you must get a photo of a highland cow aka "Heeland Coo"," remarked one member in Glasgow.

 "Expats and digital nomads living in Scotland appreciate the country's stunning natural beauty, with its rolling hills, lochs, and mountains.
 They also enjoy the friendly and welcoming people, the vibrant culture, and the excellent quality of life.
 Additionally, Scotland is known for its excellent education system, making it a great place to raise a family.
 On the downside, expats and digital nomads may find the weather to be a bit unpredictable, with cold winters and wet summers.
-Additionally, the cost of living in Scotland can be quite high, especially in the larger cities," wrote one digital nomad living in Scotland.
+Additionally, the cost of living in Scotland can be quite high, especially in the larger cities," explained one expat living in Scotland.

 About the Author